 Bill Coleman is a Venture Partner, and served as a Partner from 2010 – January 2016.
-Bill is also currently the CEO of Veritas Technologies LLC, the global leader in Information Management.
-Veritas works with organizations of all sizes, including 86 percent of global Fortune 500 companies, improving data availability and revealing insights to drive competitive advantage.
+Bill is the former CEO of Veritas Technologies LLC, a global leader in Information Management.

 Previously Bill was Founder, Chairman and CEO of Cassatt, Inc. an enterprise cloud software company which was acquired by CA, Inc. in 2009.
 In 1995, he founded BEA Systems, Inc. for which he developed the vision and business plan, recruited the other two other principals, Ed Scott and Alfred Chuang, and raised the Series A funding from Warburg Pincus (the only funding round required until the IPO in 1997).
 Bill was Chairman and CEO of the company from its founding through September 2001, during which BEA became the fastest software company ever to reach a billion dollars in annual revenue, a record that still stands today.